Fault-Tolerant ST-Diameter Oracles: ST -Diameter Oracles

-We now modify the data structure in the case where the sensitivity $f=o(\log n)$ is sublogarithmic.
-If so, the information of all the trees $T_v$ can be stored in a more compact way.
-For every vertex $v \in V$, we define a new representation $\mathcal{T}_v$ of the tree $T_v$ by first removing unnecessary parts and then replacing long paths with single edges.
+We now design an alternative data structure that has a space overhead of $O(2^{f/2} \nwspace n^{3/2} \sqrt{\log n})$, rather than $O(n^2)$, provided that $f \le \log_2(n)$.
+This will, however, increase the query time.
+The idea is to store the information of the trees $\widetilde{T}_v$ in a more compact way.
+For every vertex $v \in V$, we define a new representation $\T_v$ of the tree $\widetilde{T}_v$ by first removing unnecessary parts and then replacing long paths with single edges.
 This corresponds to the two steps of the compression described below.
 For the first one, we need the following definition.
-We say a subtree $\mathcal{T}_v$ of $T_v$ preserves the \emph{source-to-leaf reachability} if, for every set $F \subseteq E$ of up to $f$ failing edges, there is a marked vertex of $T_v$ that is reachable from the source $v$ in $T_v-F$ if and only if there is a leaf of $\mathcal{T}_v$ that is reachable from $v$ in $\mathcal{T}_v-F$.
+We say a subtree $\T_v$ of $\widetilde{T}_v$ preserves the \emph{source-to-leaf reachability} if, for every set $F$ of up to $f$ edges, there is a marked node of $\widetilde{T}_v$ that is reachable from the source $v$ in $\widetilde{T}_v-F$ if and only if there is a leaf of $\T_v$ that is reachable from $v$ in $\T_v-F$.

-\subparagraph*{The first compression step.} We first describe how to preserve the source-to-leaf reachability.
-We select a set $\mathcal{L}_v\subseteq S$ of at most $2^f$ marked vertices and set $\mathcal{T}_v$ as the smallest subtree of $T_v$ that contains $v$ and $\mathcal{L}_v$.
-We say that a marked vertex $s$ of $T_v$ is {\em relevant} if there is no marked vertex $s' \neq s$ that is contained in the path from $v$ to $s$ in $T_v$.

-We compute $\mathcal{L}_v$ as follows.
-We construct a DAG $G_v$ that is obtained from a copy of $T_v$ in which each edge $(u,u')$, with $u$ being the parent of $u'$ in $T_v$, is directed from $u$ to $u'$.
-The DAG is augmented with a dummy sink vertex $x$ that contains an incoming directed edge from each relevant vertex $s$ of $T_v$.
-We then run the algorithm of Baswana, Choudhary, and Roditty~\cite{BaswanaCR18} to compute a subgraph $H_v$ of $G_v$ such that (i) the in-degree of each vertex of $H_v$ is at most $2^f$ and (ii) for every possible set $F$ of at most $f$ edge failures, each vertex $u$ is reachable from $v$ in the graph $G_v-F$ iff $u$ is reachable from $v$ in $H_v-F$.